Table of Contents

 What is the strangler pattern in .NET migration?

-The strangler pattern involves modernizing one module at a time while keeping the app running.
+The strangler pattern modernizes one module at a time while keeping the application running.
 Traffic is gradually routed to the updated module, reducing risk in large monoliths.

 How do I start a .NET migration project?

 Contact our .NET migration services for a free assessment.
-We’ll analyze your app, recommend tools, and create a phased plan.
+We will analyze your app, recommend tools, and create a phased plan.
 Visit our website for a consultation or download our migration checklist.

 Can I upgrade from .NET 6 to .NET 10 directly?